What are the benefits of Short Selling CFDs?

 Short selling is the ability to profit as the stock, index, commodity or FX pair you are trading, is falling in value.

-Short selling is where you take advantage of a fall in an instrument’s price.
+Short selling or to sell short, is where you take advantage of a fall in an instruments price.

 Ideally, your goal is to make a profit as the instrument you are trading falls in value.

 Traditionally short selling has been reserved for experienced traders.
-But since the advent CFDs, short selling is not only possible but very accessible for all traders.
+But since the advent CFDs and CFD trading, short selling is not only possible but very accessible for all traders.

 Short Selling example – Don’t laugh too much!